 6. ANTI AGING

-Yes, you heard me right!
+Yep, you heard that right!
 L-carnitine boosts brain cells and helps to keep your brain from aging.
-Its powerful antioxidant effects can help to slow down the aging process, thus helping to keep the brain and heart youthful and firing on all cylinders, and potentially lowering your risk of age related degenerative diseases.
+Its powerful antioxidant effects can help to slow down the aging process.
+This helps to keep the brain and heart youthful and firing on all cylinders, thus potentially lowering your risk of age related degenerative diseases.

 Dosage, when, and how to take L-Carnitine

 Depending on your weight, size and fitness regime you should take between 500 and 3,000 mg per day (that’s equivalent to 0.5-3 grams).
 The best time to take this supplement is with a meal that contains both carbohydrates and protein.
-This also applies to some of the other forms available such as propionyl-l-carnitine and l-carnintine l- tartrate.
+This also applies to some of the other forms of this amino acid such as propionyl-l-carnitine and l-carnintine l- tartrate.

 Best form of L-Carnitine to take

 It is also good for the support of the cardiovascular and nervous system, memory and brain power.
-This form of carnitine also helps you to burn fat for fuel just like regular l-carnitine, but is actually primarily used for its other effects.
+This form of l-carnitine also helps you to burn fat for fuel just like regular l-carnitine, but is actually primarily used for its other benefits.

 Straight up L-Carnitine